M4lyuk/PiDay/README.md

 Remember as many digits as you can from Pai

 This is a simple CLI program I created for Pi Day ( 14 March, or 3.14 ).
-This game tests how many digits from Pi does the player knows, and at the end, he gets the score => how many digits he typed right.
+This game tests how many digits from Pi does the player know, and at the end, he gets the score => how many digits he typed right.

 ## Configure
 Before starting the game, the player should type the path of the txt file which contains the Pai.
-There's a default text file named "pi.txt", it contains 100,000 digits of Pai ( 3. + 100,000 ).
+There's a default text file named "pi.txt", it contains 100,000 digits of Pai ( 100,000 digits after "3." ).

 The player should also type the number of allowed fails ( starting from 1 ).
 If he typed 3, he would be given 3 fails before ending the game and getting the score.